What is Champagne?

 A Brief History, How it’s Made and What is Sweet & Dry

-And that is exactly what happens when the temporary cap is removed; the yeast is expelled from the bottle in a similar fashion to a wet fart.
+And that is exactly what happens when the temporary cap is removed; the yeast is expelled from the bottle.
 Dégorgement is an acquired skill that requires fast action and fancy finger work since it is very possible to lose valuable wine by performing dégorgement, as well as inflict personal injury.
 Many modern producers have opted to flash freeze just the neck of the bottle using Nitrogen Dioxide and instead remove the yeast as a chunk of ice, which isn’t as sexy but is more efficient and definitely safer.

 1. Carbon Dioxide, the gas that makes bubbles in Champagne.